cyy53589/ClipboardSharing/README.md

 ClipboardSharing enables you to copy at device A and paste at device B when both devices connected to network.

 ## ***Notice for Android 10 ( or higher) user***
 Due to android [privacy changed in Android 10](https://developer.android.google.cn/about/versions/10/privacy/changes#clipboard-data), Clipboard access are not allowed if app lose its focus.
-Resulting sending text copy at other app in Android couldn't be sent to other devices.
-Receiving function in android 10 works fine.
+Resulting text copy at other app in Android couldn't be sent to other devices.
+Still working on this issue.

 # How to Build